- Learn about Eos

 The muscular tube that connects the back of the mouth to the top of the stomach that carries food from the mouth to the stomach.

-Erythrocyte Sedimentation Rate, also called "Sed Rate," the rate at which red blood cells in a measured sample settle in a specific amount of time.
+Erythrocyte Sedimentation Rate (ESR), also called "Sed Rate," the rate at which red blood cells in a measured sample settle in a specific amount of time.
 The higher the ESR, the faster the red blood cells settled.
 An elevated ESR usually indicates inflammation.
-The ESR is only a general measure of inflammation, therefore it does not say anything about the location or severity of inflammation.
+The ESR is a general measure of inflammation, therefore it does not say anything about the location of the inflammation.

 The cause or triggering factor for development of a specific disease.
 When a specific etiology is not obvious, the condition is said to be idiopathic.